 Student Performance and NAPLEX Pass Rates

 Our faculty and staff are deeply committed to assisting students in succeeding in the classroom and, ultimately, as professionals.
-Ninety-seven percent of our students who began the Doctor of Pharmacy (PharmD) program in fall 2015 graduated on time in May 2019.
+Ninety-two percent of our students who began the Doctor of Pharmacy (PharmD) program in fall 2017 graduated on time in May 2021.

 Our Doctor of Pharmacy students exceeded the national average for passing the NAPLEX and MPJE pharmacy licensure exams.
 The 2020 NAPLEX pass rate was 93.89% on the first attempt.
 The 2020 MPJE (in-state only) pass rate for Purdue Doctor of Pharmacy students was 83.7% on the first attempt.